GitOutOfMyBed/PromptLympics/ProductRequirements.md

 User Profile Page: It should have a history of all the users ongoing and previous participated competitions and their results.
 There should also be an option to submit a competition.

+NEVER SHOW EVALUATION DATASET TO CANDIDATES.
+Training dataset can be utilized for training by candidate.

 UI/UX/Theme:
 Default dark theme with option to choose to use white theme in user settings.
 The competitions section should be more of a simple compressed table list rather than using cards.